SOIL was a project of Neutral Ground Artist-Run Centre that opperated from 1997-2005.

 - Promoting contact between artists and technicians.

-Significant projects in our history:
+Significant projects in SOIL’s history:

 Since 1997, SOIL funded co-productions with the following artists; all are Canadian except where indicated;